Native American Facts For Kids was written for young people learning about the Passamaquoddy tribe for school or home-schooling reports. We encourage

 Can you recommend a good book for me to read?

-If you can find it, there's a nice book of Wabanaki legends called
+If you enjoy folklore, there's a good book of Wabanaki legends called

 Giants of the Dawnland.

-You can also browse through our reading list of Native American literature.
+You can also browse through our recommendations of books on Native American history

 How do I cite your website in my bibliography?